 This Maple Pumpkin Pie recipe is a Canadian adaptation on carnation’s Classic Pumpkin Pie recipe.
 The combination of the two really does bring it over the top!

-Pumpkin Pie is where it’s at!
-For individual tart-sized servings, check out these Mini Pumpkin Pies – so perfect for guests or just popping out of the freezer and enjoying.
+Is there any dessert that is quite as comforting as pumpkin pie?
+For individual tart-sized servings, check out these Mini Pumpkin Pies.
+It’s my favourite of all the pumpkin pie recipes, and so perfect for guests or for just popping out of the freezer and enjoying.

 I’ve decided it’s practice for our upcoming October Thanksgiving, though really it’s just getting those tastebuds ready and refreshing that recipe box.

-As much as I adore this Classic Pumpkin Pie recipe from Carnation, I wanted to add a simple Canadian twist, which is how Maple Pumpkin Pie came to be.
+As much as I adore this traditional pumpkin pie recipe from Carnation, I wanted to add a simple Canadian twist, which is how this unique pumpkin pie recipe came to be.

 Maple Pumpkin Pie is still a very simple and easy recipe, made with Carnation Evaporated Milk which makes it rich and creamy.
 Yet, it has maple syrup added into the filling, giving this pumpkin pie that subtle maple flavour.

 You can also drizzle just a bit of maple syrup on the top before serving for more effect.
 The combination of pumpkin and maple really does bring the taste over the top!

 You’ll need the following ingredients to make this pie, and the full recipe card is below for you to print.